martinfou/prompt-vault/README.md

 - **Portable**: Move your entire prompt library between devices with a single JSON file.

 ### 🌟 **Built for Real Work**
-- **Professional Templates**: From Git commit messages to technical documentation, we've got you covered.
+- **Professional Templates**: From Git commit messages to technical documentation, data analysis to medical education, we've got you covered with 47 templates across 24 frameworks.
 - **Usage Tracking**: Know which prompts work best with built-in usage history.
 - **Dark Mode**: Work comfortably in any lighting condition.